zeenea/tabular-data-to-business-glossaries-annotation-dataset/README.md

         },
         {
             "role":"user",
-            "content": f"Generate in a json format, a hierarchical business glossary in the theme of {theme_var}, by creating concepts with descriptions linked together, using this list of tags: {list_of_tags_var}. \
+            "content": f"Generate in a json format, a hierarchical business glossary in the theme of {theme}, by creating concepts with descriptions linked together, using this list of tags: {list_of_tags}. \
                         The business glossary should contain business concepts with descriptions, instances and subclasses if needed."
         }
     ]